How can you know you’re living a life of financial stability? How can you tell if you’ve got work to do in creating financial stability?

 If your emergency fund is sparse, make a plan for increasing your savings rate.
 And work to earn the best interest rate on that savings account.
-Read our CIT Bank review to see how you can earn higher interest on savings.
-CIT Bank pays 1.55% on savings account balances.
+Read our Aspiration Bank review to see how you can earn higher interest on savings.
+Aspiration Bank pays 2.00% on savings account balances.

 5. A Job Loss Wouldn’t Mean You Couldn’t Pay Your Bills

 Would a job loss put your family in dire straits?
 Or would it mean implementing a slight course correction?
 Would you simply modify spending until you get a new job?

 If the thought of losing your job requires a quick transfer from savings, you’re doing great.
 However, if a job loss means financial doom your budget needs a remodel.
 Start by creating an emergency fund.
 Sell stuff or start an automatic savings plan.
 Those actions will help you increase savings.